tpanotopoulos/old-projects/README.md

 but I have included the files I think are significant that I still have access to.

 --LoLScribe--
-  The files prefixed with "ls" are part of a project I worked on in a course called Software Design and Documentation, where we went over some common software design and workflow techniques.
+  These files are part of a project I worked on in a course called Software Design and Documentation, where we went over some common software design and workflowtechniques.
 As part of the course we were divided into groups and we designed, implemented, and documented a piece of software.

   My group created a tool meant to help players of a game called League of Legends (property of Riot Games) collate and analyze data about their performance in the game.
 I was primarily